 (b) the specific exchange rate becoming available (to be determined in our sole discretion), in relation to a Stop and Limit Contract.

 This is known as a “Fixed Forward Trade”.

 11.2 Forward Time Option Trade

-We also offer the ability for you to fix a foreign exchange rate to settle on a day within a defined period of time, more than 4 Business Days after:
+We also offer the ability for you to fix a foreign exchange rate for a Trade which will settle on a day within a defined period of time, outside the Spot Period after: